-As these indicators form the basis of the environmental and/or social characteristics promoted by the

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-Portfolio, they are also the binding elements of Portfolio's ESG strategy - further information on this is provided below.

-What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-How have the indicators for adverse impacts on sustainability factors been taken into account?

-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:
+Portfoli se indicators form the basis of the environmental and/or social characteristics promoted by the o, they are also the binding elements of Portfolio's ESG strategy - further information on this is d below. • What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+N/A • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+N/A How have the indicators for adverse impacts on sustainability factors been taken into account?
+N/A How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+Details: N/A